Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Are car insurance loyalty discounts worth it?

 You could score car insurance savings for being a loyal customer, but watch out for rates that creep up every year.

 Typically shopping around and comparing options will ensure you find the best deal.
-But sometimes we’re just happy with the things we already have.
-When it comes to auto insurance, staying with your current provider could pay off before you know it.
+But if you’re happy with the car insurance you have, staying with your current insurer could pay off before you know it.

 Is a loyalty discount worth it?

 It depends.
 If your insurer offers a break for sticking around, you could see discounts from 15% to 30%.
 However, despite your loyalty savings, sometimes staying with an insurance company for an extended amount of time can cost you more than switching insurers.
 You can usually get better insurance rates by switching insurers because it gives you more negotiating power.
 Or, you can ask for new rates from your current company every year or two.

 Compare a few popular insurers who offer discounts to loyal customers, depending on where you’re located.